hoanhan101/veryfi-ruby/README.md

 ### Ruby API Client Library

-The **veryfi** gem can be used to communicate with Veryfi API.
+The **veryfi-ruby** gem can be used to communicate with Veryfi API.
 All available functionality is described [in docs](https://skdev.info/veryfi-ruby/)

 ## Need help?